charlextra/technical-test/README.md

 This commands are helpers to start an environment with docker for technical-test.

 ## Installation
-Replace the content of variables starting with $ by the appropriate value and use the command [docker](https://www.docker.com/get-started) to build the container.
+Before starting make sure you have created a local MySQL database technical_test encoded in UTF8-mb4.
+Now in you admin console replace the content of variables starting with $ by the appropriate value and use the command [docker](https://www.docker.com/get-started) to build the container.
 ```bash
 docker build -t $IMAGE_NAME --no-cache .
 ```